warrior1601/2019_GROUP_33/To Do.md

 ---Jedidiah---
 finish the doxygen comment for semester 2
 pull from junaid for updated cmake list for model :white_check_mark:
-automate test code testing :nerd_face: Working on this one starting 21/3/2020
+automate test code testing :nerd_face: Working on this one starting 21/3/2020 Finished 4/4/2020 :white_check_mark:

 QT/VTK objectives - need a measuring tool, ability to select cells, Display stats. of Model and individual cells, a few VTK widgets  <-- Jedidiah
 Clean up code and make sure all indented nicely and commented